Examples in dependent theories: Introduction

 \subsection{Splintering}

-The last part of the paper is connected to a paper by the work of Rami Grossberg, Andr\'es Villaveces and Monica VanDieren.
+This section is connected to the work of Rami Grossberg, Andr\'es Villaveces and Monica VanDieren.
 In \cite{GrViVa} they study Shelah's Generic pair conjecture (which is now a theorem) and in their analysis, they came up with the notion of splintering which is similar to splitting.
-We show that in any dependent theory with medium or large directionality, splitting is different than splitting.
+We show that in any dependent theory with medium or large directionality, splintering is different than splitting.
 We also provide an example of such a theory with small directionality, and prove this cannot happen in the stable realm.